Deepen Your Knowledge: specialization courses

 Neapolitan STG and Contemporary

-Neapolitan pizza is the only preparation of its kind to be protected by a European Community specification, born from the wisdom and daily practice of about three centuries of history and continuously evolving.
-In this course, you will discover the secrets of one of the most iconic pizzas in the world through an in-depth study that starts from the Neapolitan Pizza STG, made in absolute respect of the Guaranteed Traditional Specialty regulation, to the new trends that have evolved the original recipe in terms of doughs, baking methods, and recipes.
+Neapolitan pizza is the only preparation of its kind to be protected by an EU specification, born out of the wisdom and daily practice of nearly three centuries of history and constantly evolving.
+In this course you will discover the secrets of one of the world’s most iconic pizzas through an in-depth study that will start from the Neapolitan STG pizza, made in absolute compliance with the Traditional Specialty Guaranteed specification, to the new trends that have evolved the original recipe in terms of doughs, cooking and recipes.

-The course is aimed at those who wish to learn the various production techniques, dough management, Neapolitan stretching, and traditional baking.
-It is designed for professionals, pizzeria owners, and chefs who want to delve into the history, theory, and practice necessary to masterfully make both the traditional and contemporary Neapolitan Pizza STG.
+The course is aimed at.
+Those who wish to learn the various techniques of production, dough management, Neapolitan-style rolling out and baking according to tradition.
+To professionals, pizzeria owners, and chefs who want to delve into the history, theory, and practice necessary to artfully make STG and contemporary Neapolitan pizza.

-The course aims to train pizza chefs in the production and processing techniques of dough for Neapolitan Pizza STG and Contemporary versions, on the selection of raw materials and their use, the permitted equipment, and optimal baking techniques.
+The course aims to train pizzaioli on dough production and processing techniques for Pizza Napoletana STG and Contemporanea, the choice of raw materials and their use, permitted equipment, and optimal baking techniques.

 Duration

-16 hours spread over 2 days: 2 hours of theoretical lessons and 14 hours of practical lessons.
+16 hours divided into 2 days: 2 hours theory class and 14 hours practical class.

 Language